ess-dmsc/forward-epics-to-kafka/README.md

 - pcre2 (e.g. `yum install pcre2 pcre2-devel` or `brew install pcre2`)

 Tooling
-- cmake (above 2.8.11)
+- cmake (minimum tested is 2.8.11)
 - C++ compiler with c++11 support
-- Doxygen if you would like to make docs
+- Doxygen if you would like to `make docs`

 Others (optional)
-- Google Test  (clone the gtest repository parallel to this repository)
+- Google Test  (git clone `https://github.com/google/googletest.git` in parallel to this repository)

 ### Build